-Rider 15 includes the following EMF components: (1) a true-up of Vintage 2016 lost revenues, PPI and participation for DSM/EE programs based on additional EM&V results; (2) a true-up of Vintage 2017 lost revenues, PPI and participation based on additional EM&V results received; (3) a true-up of Vintage 2018 lost revenues, PPI and participation for DSM/EE programs based on additional EM&V results received; (4) a true-up of Vintage
+Rider 15 includes the following EMF components: (1) a true-up of Vintage 2016 lost revenues, PPI and participation for DSM/EE programs based on additional EM&V results; (2) a true-up of Vintage 2017 lost revenues, PPI and participation based on additional EM&V results received; (3) a true-up of Vintage

-2019 lost revenues, PPI and participation for DSM/EE programs based on additional EM&V results received; (5) a true-up of Vintage 2020 lost revenues, PPI, and participation based on additional EM&V results received; (6) a true-up of Vintage 2021 lost revenues, PPI, and participation based on additional EM&V results received, and (5) a true-up of Vintage 2022 lost revenues, PPI and program costs for DSM/EE programs.
-Tr. at 50-51, 67-68.
+2018 lost revenues, PPI and participation for DSM/EE programs based on additional EM&V results received; (4) a true-up of Vintage 2019 lost revenues, PPI and participation for DSM/EE programs based on additional EM&V results received; (5) a true-up of Vintage 2020 lost revenues, PPI, and participation based on additional EM&V results received; (6) a true-up of Vintage 2021 lost revenues, PPI, and participation based on additional EM&V results received, and (5) a true-up of Vintage 2022 lost revenues, PPI and program costs for DSM/EE programs.
+(Tr. at 50-51 and 67-68.)

 Witness Miller testified that pursuant to the Sub 938 Second Waiver Order and the 2013 Sub 1032 Stipulation, the "test period" for the Vintage 2022 EMF component is January 1, 2022 through December 31, 2022.
-In addition, the Second Waiver Order allows the EMF to cover multiple test periods, so the EMF component for Rider 15 includes Vintage Years 2016-2021 (these Vintage Years coincide with calendar years).
-Tr. at 58-59.
+In addition, the Second Waiver Order allows the EMF to cover multiple test periods, so the EMF component for Rider 15 includes Vintage 2016 (January 2016 through December 31, 2016), Vintage 2017 (January 2017 through December 2017), Vintage 2018 (January 2018 through December 2018), Vintage 2019 (January 1, 2019 through December 2019), Vintage 2020 (January 2020 through December 2020), and Vintage 2021 (January 2021 through December 2021).
+(Tr. at 58-59.)

 Witness Miller's Exhibit 2 outlined the updates to the Vintage 2022 estimate filed in 2021 that comprise the Vintage 2022 EMF component of Rider 15.
 The second year of NLR for Vintage 2022, which are a component of Rider 14 billings during 2023, will be trued up to actual amounts during the next rider filing.
 Estimated participation for Vintage 2022 was updated for actual participation for the period January 2022 through December 2022.
-Regarding NLR, estimated participation for the Year 1 Vintage 2022 estimate assumed a January 1, 2022 sign-up date and used a half-year convention, while the NLR Year 1 Vintage 2022 true-up was updated for actual participation for the period January through December 2022 and actual 2022 lost revenue rates.
+Regarding NLR, estimated participation for the Year 1 Vintage 2022 estimate assumed a January 1, 2022 signup date and used a half-year convention, while the NLR Year 1 Vintage 2022 trueup was updated for actual participation for the period January through December 2022 and actual 2022 lost revenue rates.
 Found revenues for Year 1 of Vintage 2022 were trued up according to Commission-approved guidelines.
-Tr. at 59.
+(Tr. at 59)

 With respect to updating load impacts for the Vintage 2022 true-up, witness Miller explained that, for DSM programs, the contracted amounts of kW reduction capability from participants are considered to be components of actual participation.
 As a result, the Vintage 2022 true-up reflects the actual quantity of demand reduction capability for the Vintage 2022 period.
 The load impacts for EE programs were updated in accordance with the Commission-approved EM&V Agreement.
-Tr. at 60.
+(Tr. at 60)